 The research and the undeniable evidence of gender inequality continues to mount relentlessly.
-We can no longer watch as women get paid less, looked over, underestimated, and sexually harassed in their place of work or education.
+We can no longer watch as certain genders get paid less, looked over, underestimated, and sexually harassed in their place of work or education.
 Eye2Eye is fully committed to collecting research and raising awareness in a multitude of industries, as well as holding our annual conference to combat this epidemic.
 We aim to develop informational and unique research that will aid us in expanding to other universities so that we may lead the collegiate gender inequality research platform throughout the United States.

 How Can You Help?

 Eye2Eye is working towards a fair, equal, and just workforce where hard work, talent, and determination are the main measures of success.
 In order to achieve our milestones, we need your help.
 With your support, we can develop a platform that fosters change and continue to raise awareness across the nation.
 Please spread our message by following and sharing our soial media and our research.
 We thank you so much for your support!